Jackie Robinson's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Jackie Robinson.

-1936: Tennis and Baseball Accomplishments
+1936: Tennis and Baseball Achievements

 In 1936, Jackie Robinson won the junior boys singles championship in the annual Pacific Coast Negro Tennis Tournament and earned a place on the Pomona annual baseball tournament all-star team.

-January 1937: Recognized as outstanding athlete
+January 1937: Reported as Outstanding Athlete

-1940: NCAA Championship in Long Jump
+1940: NCAA Championship

-In 1940, Jackie Robinson won the NCAA championship in the long jump at 24 ft 10+1⁄4 in (7.58 m).
+In 1940, Jackie Robinson won the NCAA championship in the long jump.

 August 1944: Acquittal

-In August 1944, Jackie Robinson was acquitted by an all-white panel of nine officers on charges of insubordination during questioning.
+In August 1944, Jackie Robinson was acquitted by an all-white panel of nine officers after being court-martialed on charges of insubordination.

-March 17, 1946: Jackie Robinson's Royals Debut
+March 17, 1946: Robinson makes Royals Debut

-On March 17, 1946, Jackie Robinson made his debut for the Montreal Royals at Daytona Beach's City Island Ballpark in an exhibition game against the Dodgers, becoming the first black player to openly play for a minor league team against a major league team since the 1880s.
+On March 17, 1946, Jackie Robinson made his debut for the Montreal Royals at Daytona Beach's City Island Ballpark in an exhibition game against the Brooklyn Dodgers, becoming the first black player to openly play for a minor league team against a major league team since the 1880s.

-April 18, 1946: Jackie Robinson's Professional Debut
+April 18, 1946: Robinson's Professional Debut

-April 15, 1947: Jackie Robinson breaks the color line
+April 15, 1947: Jackie Robinson Breaks the Color Barrier

-On April 15, 1947, Jackie Robinson started at first base for the Brooklyn Dodgers, breaking the color line in Major League Baseball.
+On April 15, 1947, Jackie Robinson broke the color line in professional baseball by starting at first base for the Brooklyn Dodgers, marking the end of racial segregation in professional baseball.

-1947: Robinson Plays in the World Series
+1947: Robinson plays in the World Series

-1947: Support from Major League Players
+1947: Support from Players

 1947: Rookie of the Year Award

-In 1947, Jackie Robinson won the inaugural Rookie of the Year Award.
+In 1947, Jackie Robinson won the Major League Rookie of the Year Award.

-August 29, 1948: Robinson Hits for the Cycle
+August 29, 1948: Robinson hits for the cycle

 1949: National League Most Valuable Player Award